vid-koci/bert-commonsense/README.md

 This code contains models and experiments for the paper [A Surprisingly Robust Trick for Winograd Schema Challenge](https://arxiv.org/abs/1905.06290).

-The MaskedWiki datasets and pre-trained models can be downloaded from [this webpage](...).
+The MaskedWiki datasets and pre-trained models can be downloaded from [this webpage](https://ora.ox.ac.uk/objects/uuid:9b34602b-c982-4b49-b4f4-6555b5a82c3d).
 The link contains two datasets, MaskedWiki\_Sample (~2.4M examples) and MaskedWiki\_Full (~130M examples).
 All the experiments were conducted with the MaskedWiki\_Sample only.

-The following libraries are needed to run the code: Python 3 (version 3.6 or later),  numpy (version 1.14 was used), pytorch (0.4.1 or later), tqdm, boto3, nltk (version 3.3 was used), requests
+The following libraries are needed to run the code: Python 3 (version 3.6 or later),  numpy (version 1.14 was used), pytorch (version 0.4.1 was used), tqdm, boto3, nltk (version 3.3 was used), requests

 To evaluate BERT, use the following script:
 ```